- 351

 - Copy Link

 The park is designed to be a park for all seasons and is operated year-round.
-Some portions of the park’s facilities are closed during certain seasons of the year, especially in winter.
+Some park facilities are closed during certain seasons, especially in winter.
 However, even in winter, there are adventures to be found.

-When you arrive at the park, especially if you are a first-time visitor, take some time first to go to the visitor center, where you will find interpretative exhibits about the sequoias and other fauna and the wildlife in the area.
-Schedules for the many activities within the park are also available.
+When you arrive at the park, especially if you are a first-time visitor, take some time to go to the visitor center, where you will find interpretative exhibits about the sequoias and other fauna and wildlife in the area.

 Summer Things To Do